 Trip 3: Get a smoker tube

 If you’re reluctant to try different pellets or to experiment with lower temperatures, then you can always invest in a smoker tube.

 These gadgets are essentially what they sound like, and are a fairly cheap add-on.
 Despite this, they’re extremely well built, with 304 stainless steel, so are built to last.

 These tubes act by holding your pellets compactly.
 By having them in a compact space, they generate more smoke.

-They’re not too dissimilar to smoker boxes, which are regularly used on gas grills to help create a richer and smokier flavor for propane grills.
+They’re not too dissimilar to gas grill smoker boxes, which are regularly used on propane grills to help create a richer and smokier flavor for propane grills.

 The tube has holes along its sides to allow good airflow while also distributing smoke evenly.
 The compact design allows the pellets to burn at a great rate and generate a healthy amount of smoke for several hours.